JamesBremner/simodbus/README.md

 9. Able to configure station numbers and register numbers that the slave will simulate.  ( NYI )

-10. Able to send a read query to a specified station and register.
+10. Able to send a read query to a specified station and register block.
-    Value returned will be decoded and displayed.
+    Values returned will be decoded and displayed.

 11. Able to send a write query to a specified station and register with a specified value.  ( NYI )